scottwis/eddie/doc/LanguageIntroduction.md

     match a list.
 Unlike cons patterns, however, a list pattern only matches lists of a particular length.
 For example the pattern `[]` will match an empty list, but not `[1,2,3]`.
 Similarly, the pattern `[(x, y), (a,b), _]` will  match a list of 2 elements tuples with length 3.
+Note that the `[]` pattern is just a synonym for the `null` pattern.

   3. Anonymous patterns `_`